babar-raza/package-descriptions/groupdocs.com/nuget/GroupDocs.Watermark for .NET.md

 - Search watermarks by text formatting (font, color etc.).
 - Set background image for charts in Excel and PowerPoint documents.
 - Work with PDF and email attachments.

+## New Features in Version 20.2.0

+- Added the support for `.NET Standard 2.0`.

+For the detailed notes, please visit [GroupDocs.Watermark for .NET 20.2 Release Notes](https://docs.groupdocs.com/display/watermarknet/GroupDocs.Watermark+for+.NET+20.2+Release+Notes).

 ## Read & Write Watermark Formats